maxadamo/galera_proxysql/README.md

 Initial State Snapshot Transfer is supported only through Percona XtraBackup (on average DBs I see no reason to use `mysqldump` or `rsync` since the donor would be unavailable during the transfer: see [Galera Documentation](http://galeracluster.com/documentation-webpages/sst.html)).

-Xtrabackup is now supported by puppetlabs/mysql `mysql::backup::xtrabackup`, hence I decided to remove XtraBackup scripts from this module.
+Xtrabackup is now supported by puppetlabs/mysql `mysql::backup::xtrabackup`, hence I decided to remove any XtraBackup script from this module.

+There is not much that you need to learn.
+SST does not use password anymore with Percona 8.0

-**When bootstrapping**, avoid running puppet on all the nodes at same time.
+**When bootstrapping**, avoid running puppet on all the nodes at the same time.
 You need to bootstrap one node first and then you can join the other nodes (i.e.: you better run puppet on one node at time).

+`percona_major_version` is now mandatory, and it can be either '56', '57' or '80'.

 ## WYSIWYG